jp-sachs/cs-phd-de/data/README.md

 Short explanation of the data folder structure:
 - URLs of the current "Promotionsordnungen" (Ph.D. regulations) in `urls.csv`
 - Downloaded PDFs in the `pdf` folder
-- Extracted text in the `text` folder
+- Extracted text in the `txt` folder